hausen8/EasyProbe/README.md

-# Probe_panel
+# [easy]probe

-Probe_panel is a simple probe add-in for the LinuxCNC Axis UI.
+[easy]probe is a simple probe add-in for the LinuxCNC Axis UI.
 Since it is not more than a PyVCP panel, two halfiles and a folder with some macros, it should work regardless of your LinuxCNC version.

 ### 1) Install Probe_panel